rudeboybert/forestecology/README.md

 the model.
 If model error is spatially correlated this could be a large issue (cite important sources here\!).
 We can use the spatial block structure we defined above to deal with with.
-The function `run_cv` goes through each fold in the `cv_grid` and fits the model on all the other folds.
+The function `run_cv` goes through each fold in the `cv_grid_sf` and fits the model on all the other folds.
 Then applies that fit to the focal fold.
 It is a wrapper for `fit_bayesain_model` and `predict_bayesain_model` but fits a separate model for each fold.

 ``` r
 # big woods